djovanovic12/djovanovic12/README.md

 ---

 ## ⚡ Fun fact
-When I’m not coding, I’m probably at the gym, watching Netflix, or making fragrance/anime tier lists.
+When I’m not coding, I’m probably at the gym, watching Netflix, or making fragrance tier lists.